 He graduated from the University of the East where he obtained his BSBA major in Economics.
 He also took up MBA Program from the Lyceum of the Philippines and the University of the East and had taken up a few units of Customs Administration from thse Philippine Maritime Institute.

-For 2022, he attended trainings for Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) Webinar and Strategy Execution Pathway (StEP).
+For 2023, he attended trainings for Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) Webinar, ICD - Finance for Directors, and Risk Management in the Post-Covid Age.